Gum Correction

-Gum reshaping and correction treatments are among the safest surgical procedures in the dental world with a very low infection risk.
+Gum reshaping and correction treatments are among the safest surgical procedures in the dental world.
 During the initial check-up, an evidence-based treatment plan is created by your dentist to help achieve the results you want.
 We need to understand exactly what parts of your smile you want to have improved and what treatment option is best suited for the task.

 Gum reshaping and correction treatments are usually performed microsurgically using magnifying optical systems and under local anaesthesia.
 The procedures themselves are usually pain-free.
 There are several treatment options depending on your requirements: